 In one sense, this was correct.
 There were some commonsense criteria to consider.
 For example, we should pair mentors and mentees who speak the same language and practice the same actuarial discipline.
 We should try to pair mentees who are seeking assistance with passing exams with mentors who are comfortable tutoring.

 However, it wasn't quite so simple.
-While I certainly don't have all the answers, I wanted to discuss the lessons I've learned in my time volunteering with this program both as deputy program manager and as a mentor.
+I wanted to take this opportunity to discuss some of the lessons I've learned in my time volunteering with this program both as Deputy Program Manager and as a mentor.